ceph/ceph/doc/cephfs/fs-volumes.rst

 The progress shown is not accurate.
 The 'size' depends on recursive stat which gets updated at intervals.
 The same applies for 'percentage'.

+The failure reason of the failed clone is shown as below:

+#. `errno`  : error number
+#. `errstr` : failure error string

 Sample output from an `in-progress` clone operation::

   $ ceph fs subvolume snapshot clone cephfs subvol1 snap1 clone1